 Had I known that starches convert to sugar, and those high sugar loads can turn into health issues, I would have worked harder to make my family, and myself, healthy.
 But I didn’t know.
 And the things I thought I knew came from general information, which is misguided.
 And, there was a lot less good information around 20-30 years ago.

-Eating is serious business.
+Eating is serious business, or it should be.
 It’s not about making our taste buds happy, or filling our craving for fried, salty fast food.
 It’s not about feeling better after eating a big bowl of ice cream, or enjoying a fast meal made by the Burger King.
 All of that may make you happy until the next unhealthy meal, but it’s taking a long-term toll on your overall health.

 These days I think about every morsel and drop that goes down my throat.
 Each bite I take has to make me feel good – not because it tastes good – but because I know it’s the right thing to do for my health.
 And, believe it or not, it usually tastes pretty darn good too.

 Buy books that are written by reputable people, like doctors who have proof that diet change makes a difference in health.
 Dr. Perlmutter (Grain Brain) and Dr. Davis (Wheat Belly) are two that come to mind.
 They have shown me that whole grains and gluten can be deadly in the long run.

 Learning and changing is an on-going process.
 But, I appreciate the information and have to agree with their outlook on our current food supply and our detrimental eating habits.
 As we’ve been (mis)guided to eat what’s “healthy” we are inadvertently making ourselves sick.
 Wheat bread is no better for us than white bread because wheat in general causes problems.

 The key here is to BE INFORMED!
 Take that information and apply it to your own life.